DRymers7/DRymers7/README.md

 Anytime that you'd like to reach me you can find me here!
 - [LinkedIn](https://www.linkedin.com/in/derek-rymers/)

+If you would like to view the progress of any of my current projects, please reach out!

 <!--
 **DRymers7/DRymers7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.